(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 This Atlas statue came from a Jack LaLanne Fitness Center.
 There are still many of these statues around the country repurposed for other companies.
 This statue is now located on the roof of Atlas Construction. [map]

-Topiary Park features a topiary sculptural interpretaton of Georges Seurat's painting "Un Dimanche Après-midi à l'Ile de la Grande Jatte" (A Sunday Afternoon on the Island of La Grande Jatte).
-The figures include 54 humans, eight boats, three dogs, a monkey and a cat.
+Topiary Park features a topiary sculptural interpretation of Georges Seurat's painting "Un Dimanche Après-midi à l'Ile de la Grande Jatte" (A Sunday Afternoon on the Island of La Grande Jatte).
+The figures include 54 humans, eight boats, three dogs, a monkey, and a cat.
 The topiary figures were created by James T. Mason in 1989.
 Another sculptural representation of this painting was installed in Davenport, IA.
-For more, see these websites: 1 and 2.
+For more, see this website.

 More Ohio Statues: